 However, it is essential to be clear that, as in many circumstances, consuming salt in high quantities is not healthy for anyone and not even for mice.
 Recent studies indicate that excess salt is harmful to the brains of mice.
 Specifically, many National Institutes of Health suggest that mice with diets high in salt show changes in their immune system and gut.
 This situation can lead to brain damage due to decreased blood flow to the brain.

-Additionally, mice on high-salt diets show accumulation of a protein in the brain linked to Alzheimer’s disease and other dementias.
+Additionally, mice on high-salt diets show an accumulation of a protein in the brain linked to Alzheimer’s disease and other dementias.
 With this picture a little clearer, we could conclude that salt in moderation is acceptable.
-Still, too much salt is not suitable for mice, which brings us to our initial issue: can too much salt really kill mice?
+Still, too much salt is not suitable for mice, which brings us to our initial issue: can too much salt kill mice?